 - species surveys

-Working with the public is a key feature of the job.
+Responding to enquiries from and working with the public is a key feature of the job.

 - The National Trust

 - Conservation groups such as The Conservation Volunteers (TCV)